CUBoulder-2017-IML4HCI/weather_whisperer/README.md

 # weather_whisperer
 To run this project configure your Beaglebone Green Wireless board as described in Board Setup

+Make sure the board is connected to wifi as describe [here](http://wiki.seeed.cc/SeeedStudio_BeagleBone_Green_Wireless/)

 Install the below dependencies

 Make sure you are the root user on the board by executing the command sudo su